Masvi/performance-patterns/rendering-patterns/incremental-static-regeneration.md

 Pre-render certain pages, and render the other pages on-demand.

 Static rendering comes with many diferents performances benefits, but it can up in long build times if we have many pages to pre-render.
-We can also only update the ontent of our page by redeploying the website, which isn't a great user experience.
+We can also only update the content of our page by redeploying the website, which isn't a great user experience.

 Incremental Static Generation allows us to only pre-render a subset of pages, for example pages that are likely to be requested by the user, and render the rest on-demand.
 When the user requests a page that hasn't been pre-rendered yet, the page gets server-rendered, after which can get